 Can I qualify through marriage or civil partnership?

-If you are married or in a civil partnership with an Irish citizen the residence requirements are not so stringent.
+If you are married or in a civil partnership with an Irish citizen the residence requirements for naturalisation become less stringent.
 Click here for more information

 What documents do I need to provide to apply through marriage or civil partnership?